vRP-framework/vRP/README.md

 #### Update

-vRP will warn you at server launch if a new version is available.
-You can also update while I commit things, but do that only if you like to beta test, because you will need to update a lot.

 A good way to update (bleeding-edge):
 * use git to clone vRP to create your own version of it, checkout the branch you want, create a branch from it
 * create a symbolic link (or an update script) to `vrp/` in your fxserver resources directory